The Strawberry Moon is the seventh full Moon of 2026 and will rise in the southeast on 29/30 June around sunet.

 Moon illusion

-Because the Strawberry Moon is so close to the horizon, you may notice two odd things about it.
+Because the Strawberry Moon won't rise far above the horizon, you may notice two odd things about it.

-The first is that it will likely look enormous; much bigger than you expected.
+The first is that it will likely look enormous; much bigger than you expected (especially since it's a micromoon).

 This is down to a well-known phenomenon called the 'Moon illusion', whereby a full Moon close to the horizon appears bigger than normal.